cortext/crawtext/README.md

 3. Choose url and links
 You will have a pdf that maps the relationship

+Schedule the crawl jobs
+====

+Crawtext jobs are stored in a Task Manager Database, to run jobs daily/weekly

 Update
 ===
-- Raw extraction mode (--mode=hard) defaut use Goose article detection (doesn't work for blogs)
-- Extract meta keywords and metadescription in results
-- Extract meta lang
-- Optionnal filter language (defaut: en) activated by (--lang="fr")
+- Bing results defaut is : 500 results
+- Max depth option activated (defaut: 100)
+- Update results without crawling it again
+- Automatic zip export

 Next features:
 ===
-- Automatic zip at export
-- Export of raw html and text
-- Put max_depth has a user option (default: 10)
-- Enable more than 50 results search from BING API
 - Enable Google Search option
 - Simple web interface